DirtyHairy/async-mutex/README.md

 `runExclusive` schedules the supplied callback to be run once the semaphore is available.
 The callback will receive the current value of the semaphore as its argument.
-The function is expected to return a [Promises/A+](https://promisesaplus.com/) compliant promise.
-Once the promise is resolved (or rejected), the mutex is released.
-`runExclusive` returns a promise that adopts the state of the callback result.
+The function may return a promise.
+Once the promise is resolved or rejected (or immediatelly after execution if an immediate value was returned), the semaphore is released. `runExclusive` returns a promise that adopts the state of the function result.

 The semaphore is released and the result rejected if an exception occurs during execution if the callback.